Hoquiam, Washington: History

-In 1886, Captain Simpson merged his mill with the Miller Brothers mill, also located in Hoquiam, and named it the Northwest Lumber Company.
+In 1886, Simpson merged his mill with the Miller Brothers mill, also located in Hoquiam, and named it the Northwest Lumber Company.
 The mill was later renamed the Simpson Lumber Company, and retained that name until 1906.
 In 1913, Frank J. Shields became the new manager at the mill at Hoquiam.

 The extension of the railroad from Aberdeen to Hoquiam, beginning in 1898, contributed to the continued importance of logging and lumber in Hoquiam.
 The importance of logging and related products continued to be relevant to Hoquiam's economy, and in 1927, a pulp mill was established under the name of Grays Harbor Pulp Company.
-A year later, a Pennsylvania company- the Hammermill Paper Company- became interested in Grays Harbor Pulp Company.
+A year later, a Pennsylvania company, the Hammermill Paper Company, became interested in Grays Harbor Pulp Company.
 When the Pennsylvania company bought stock in the Grays Harbor Pulp Company, the Grays Harbor pulp Company built a paper mill and became the Grays Harbor Pulp & Paper Company.
 In 1936, the Grays Harbor Pulp and Paper Company merged with Rayonier Incorporated, a company which manufactured a certain kind of wood pulp used by its customers to produce rayon.

 In 1907, Hoquiam was home to Industrial Workers of the World Industrial Union No. 276.